Harman-Sahota/COC499-indiv/README.md

 4. when prompted to enter a choice, enter 1 to use the integer array sort feature and 2 to use string sort feature

-*to do - write unit tests for both features*